artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 existing ArchivesSpace resource, such as adding new archival objects and digital object components.

-Selecting a resource or archival object and using “Add New Child Record” adds a new archival object nested underneath the selected level of description.
+Selecting a resource or archival object and using “Add new child record” adds a new archival object nested underneath the selected level of description.
 Clicking this button brings up a dialog box for entering metadata.
 At a minimum, a new archival object must have a title and a level of description, otherwise